Sarah Peirse

 Sarah Peirse is a New Zealand actress who works on both screen and stage.
 She is best known for her roles as Honora Rieper Parker in Heavenly Creatures and as Kate in Rain.

-Early life
+Early life and education

-Peirse studied acting for a year at a drama school associated with Auckland's Theatre Corporate, alongside fellow actors, Donogh Rees and Phillip Gordon.
+Sarah Peirse studied acting for a year at a drama school associated with Theatre Corporate in Auckland, alongside fellow actors Donogh Rees and Phillip Gordon.